 - Compatible with: Windows, Linux, macOS, iOS, Android, Chrome, Firefox, and Opera

-ZenMate’s free version gives you unlimited data with speeds of up to 2Mbps.
-That isn’t fast enough to stream in high definition, but you can stream in standard definition with minimal buffering.
+ZenMate’s free version gives you unlimited data, but it caps your speed at 2Mbps.
+That isn’t fast enough for streaming, but you can still browse with minimal interruptions.

 ZenMate is a German VPN, but because it doesn’t keep logs, it has nothing to report to other countries in the 5/9/14-Eyes Alliance.

 You can access servers in Germany, Romania, Hong Kong, and the United States.
 ZenMate doesn’t work in China, Iran, or Saudi Arabia due to strict VPN blocks.